-Exactly what clothes and equipment you need to pack for the Way of St. James in Portugal, or any other multi-day walk, will depend on things like the weather and your personal needs.
+Exactly which clothes and equipment you need to pack for the Portuguese Camino de Santiago, or any other multi-day walk, will depend on things like the weather and your personal needs.
 The most important factor is whether you will be carrying it around with you all day or opt have your luggage transferred between stages.

 When I walked the Portuguese Camino I went for the pampered pilgrim option of hotels and luggage transfers so I was able to pack for various eventualities but however you’re transporting your gear for a multi-day hike, there are certain essentials you’ll need.

-My Camino packing list is useful for any of the routes as well as other walking holidays, like this one in the Douro Valley.
+My Camino packing list is useful for any of the Camino routes as well as other multi day hikes and walking holidays.

 Read on for detailed explanations or jump to the summarised packing lists